DarioSamo/LibXenoverse/README.md

 * Right click to pan the camera's focus point.
 * Mouse wheel to make the camera zoom in or out.

-Note : view part could didn't work with more than one monitor.

 ####License
 (todo)